Beaverhead/Deerlodge National Forest

 Dillon, MT 59725

-Fire Activity and Smoke: Currently, there are 55 uncontained large fires in the nation which are filtering smoke into the valleys of Montana.
+Fire Activity and Smoke: Currently, there are 20 uncontained large fires in the nation.
 You can find information about these fires on Inciweb at https://inciweb.nwcg.gov.
-Further information on smoke can be found on the MT Department of Environmental Quality’s website at http://bit.ly/wildfiresmokereport.
+Further information on smoke can be found from the MT Department of Environmental Quality’s web page at http://bit.ly/wildfiresmokereport.

 |Current as of|